corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/config-users/permission-system-entities.md

 ### Relationships

 Each role can be associated with multiple `Permissions`.
 A given `Permission` can belong to multiple roles.
-Hence, there is many-to-many relationship between `Role` and `Permission`.
+Hence, there is a many-to-many relationship between `Role` and `Permission`.

 ## Permission